The iconic examples of various classes.

 - Does Not Like Shoes: Depending on the Artist, she's either barefoot or wearing sandals.

-- Hello, Nurse!: She is described as getting this reaction quite often and is rumored to have made consorts of many powerful men.
+- Head-Turning Beauty: She is described as getting this reaction quite often and is rumored to have made consorts of many powerful men.

 - Nay-Theist: Alahazra acknowledges that the gods exist and sees them as "allies" of a sort, but insists that she does not actively worship any herself.